Viktor Glondys: Early 1910s and World War I

-He briefly took a personal leave to Graz, where on 25 March he was awarded the title of Doctor of Philosophy at the University of Graz's Faculty of Philosophy.
+Glondys briefly took personal leave to Graz, where on 25 March he was awarded the title of Doctor of Philosophy at the University of Graz's Faculty of Philosophy.
 He passed the main philosophical examination with a doctoral dissertation which explored Baruch Spinoza and his metaphysicial ideas, including Spinoza's key concepts of modes, substance, and attributes, to determine whether Spinoza's philosophical system was internally consistent, excluding external philosophers' later interpretations of Spinoza's works.
 Glondys developed the central idea that attributes were "existence modes of substance".
 The thesis received general distinction; however, the faculty did note in their remarks approving it that he limited his subject by focusing solely on immanent observation and criticism, which led to less rigorous elaboration, but due to his having to flee Czernowitz due to the Russian invasion, he had less access to literature on the subject.
 He returned to Czernowitz on 2 April.
-After coming back to the city, a few months later in August 1916, during the third occupation of the city by the Russians, he was marked for deportation to Siberia and so he fled the city by foot, going from Vienna to Ödenburg, eventually making his way to Haag am Hausruck in Upper Austria during a brief exile.
+A few months later in June 1916, he came back to the city during the third occupation by the Russians.
+He was marked for deportation to Siberia, and so he fled the city by foot, going from Vienna to Ödenburg, eventually making his way to Haag am Hausruck in Upper Austria during a brief exile.
 He then advocated for a pro-Austria view during the war, and was recognized for his "merits" in promoting war bonds.
-After the February Revolution, Russian troops retreated from Czernowitz, but Glondys still stayed in Vienna because of the chaos where he became Chairman of the Members' Health Insurance Fund of the Innkeepers' Cooperative, helping displaced people during the war.
-Meanwhile, he was also listed in records as the refugee pastor for evacuated Bukovinians in Alt-Biela (now known as Stará Bělá in the Czech Republic).
-By this point he was considered a fugitive by the Russian Empire, but Glondys rejected the rule of the Russians and as a representative in the General Congress of Bukovina endorsed the Union of Bukovina with Romania in late 1918 alongside Alois Lebouton.
+Meanwhile, he was also listed in records as a refugee pastor for evacuated Bukovinians in upper Austria.
+He endorsed the Union of Bukovina with Romania in late 1918 alongside Alois Lebouton as a representative in the General Congress of Bukovina.

-In 1919 he became a doctor habilitate lecturing in epistemology and the history of philosophy at Chernivtsi University after returning to the city following its annexation by Romania.
+In 1919 Glondys became a doctor habilitate lecturing in epistemology and the history of philosophy at Chernivtsi University after returning to the city following its annexation by Romania.
 He also continued to write during this time, notably focusing on the topic of Bessarabian Germans, which he published through the Sibiu Deutsche Tagespost.
-He also held a series of summer courses in German at Hermannstadt during the summer of 1919, focusing on the problem of the psychic and the pursuit of truth while balancing exact science.
+He also held a series of summer courses in German at Hermannstadt during the summer, focusing on the problem of the psychic and the pursuit of truth while balancing exact science.